 Survey: We complete our survey by using a PCTel SeeHawk which is widely recognized as the most accurate and reliable test equipment for RF on the market.
 This survey will show what carriers and areas the signal is deficient for in the buidling.

 Proposal: We compile all the information on your site, including your budget, to create a proposed solution that will deliver the most bang for your buck.

-Order: Once the proposal is approved and signed, we accept a 50% deposit and order yoru equipment.
+Order: Once the proposal is approved and signed, we accept a 50% deposit and order the equipment.

 Schedule: At proposal signing, we contact your GC and/or ownership to coordinate schedules.

 Installation: We wire and install your system according to schedule. llluminati Labs strives to make our installations as seamless as possible.
-Our teams believe in being courteous (always using “ma’am,” and “sir”), clean, and respectful of everyone on the site, from tenants to other tradespeople.
+With no hyperbole, our teams believe in being the best on-site integrator you have ever worked with.
+Period.

 Commission: This is the exciting part where we ensure that the system is balanced and works flawlessly.